NyoomNyoom/COSC345-Manu-project/README.md

 We are also using codecov in github actions to  check our testing percentages, to see this please follow this [link](https://app.codecov.io/gh/NyoomNyoom/COSC345-Manu-project).

 Our source code documentation can be accesed [here](https://nyoomnyoom.github.io/COSC345-Manu-project/).

+Our code coverage can be accesed [here](https://app.codecov.io/gh/NyoomNyoom/COSC345-Manu-project).

 Please be aware that some tests are failing, these are failing due to there only being "not enough code covereage" or codacy not thinking our code is up to standard.